-The Claimant was represented by Tessa Buchanan of the Garden Court Housing Team, who was instructed by Shelter.
+The Claimant was represented by Tessa Buchanan of the Garden Court Housing Team, instructed by Rose Arnall of Shelter.

 On 8 September 2020, the first contested trial in a case challenging the legality of a “No DSS” policy took place at Birmingham County Court.